-A year later on 7-31-2005, I walked 13.1 miles in just over 3 hours, successfully completing my first half marathon.
-Then just a little over a year after that on 10-1-2006, I did what others said was not possible…..
-I walked 26.2 miles and finished the Portland Marathon!
-Since then, I’ve gone on to finish a dozen other races, including the Rome marathon in Italy(twice).
+A year later on 7-31-2005, I walked 13.1 miles in under 3 hours, successfully completing my first half marathon.
+Then just a little over a year after that on 10-1-2006, just 2 weeks after an asthma hospitalization and an FEV1 of 36%, I did what others said was not possible…..
+I completed a 26.2-mile walk and finished the Portland Marathon!
+Since then, I’ve gone on to finish a dozen other races around the world, including the Rome marathon in Italy(twice).